Dehydrate celery and save it from the fridge monster that makes everything mold! Bonus uses - celery powder and celery salt from these easy steps!

 4. Blanch or not

-Blanching, or parboiling, is a method of dumping a vegetable or fruit into boiling water for a few minutes, then quickly removing it and plunging it into an ice bath to stop the cooking process.
-It allows for a quick cook without fully cooking the vegetable or fruit.
+Blanching, or parboiling, is a method of dumping a vegetable into a large pot of boiling water for a few minutes, then quickly removing it and plunging it into a bowl of ice water to stop the cooking process.
+This is to:

-- To preserve color - in some cases, to stop from completely turning black like potatoes, or just to preserve a brighter color.
+- Preserve color – in some cases, to stop from completely turning black from oxidation, like potatoes, or to preserve a brighter color.

-- To make rehydrating easier - in the case of celery - blanched celery rehydrates to a softer end product.
+- Make rehydrating easier – in the case of celery – blanched celery rehydrates to a softer end product.

-My general rule of thumb for vegetables is that if you eat it raw, don't blanch it.
-It's not a solid rule - there are other vegetables you want to blanch for dehydrating even though you may eat it raw, but celery is one that straddles that line.
+My general rule for vegetables is that if you eat it raw, don’t blanch it.
+It’s not a solid rule – there are other vegetables you want to blanch for dehydrating even though you may eat them raw, but celery straddles that line.

-I'm using an Excalibur Dehydrator, but you can use any dehydrator you'd like - just make sure it has adjustable temperatures so you aren't cooking your food or creating a case hardening issue.
+I’m using an Excalibur Dehydrator, but you can use any dehydrator you’d like.

 6. Check for dryness